artb433/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This repository is for shell basics
+This repository is for shell variables